jlandman71/drlnd/p2_continuous_control/Report.md

 ## Approach
 To solve this project an implementation was used of the Deep Deterministic Policy Gradient algorithm.
 DDPG is a common algorihtm for learning continuous control.
 This implementation is reusing the DDPG implementation DDPG-Pendulum that was provided with the Udacity drlnd repository.
 This was adjusted to support multiple parallel agent instances.
+Supporting multiple parallel agent instances could be be done in different ways.
+The approach taken was to have a single agent with a single replay memory processing 20 parallel states per time step and have a single learning update per time step.
+This was converging better then having 20 seperate agent instances with shared networks and independent learning steps and replay memories.
+This makes sense because using a single replay memory takes advantage of having more randomness in states.

 ### Agent hyperparameters
 The agent uses the following hyperparameters: